 We also have a new selection of steaks that should not be missed.
 An 8oz center cut Filet Mignon is served with grilled peach and Kenny’s blue cheese, as well as the most absurdly decadent sauce, a walnut-port emulsion, and roasted and smoked Cippolini onions.
 A 10oz Hangar Steak is also featured, served rare and with a setup that evokes a classic carpaccio: arugula, heirloom tomatoes, giardiniera olive oil, and horseradish aioli.
 These are joined by a 16oz bone-in Ribeye from Allen Brothers, served with salt-crusted jacketed potatoes and a red chimichurri.

 Our commitment to sustainable farming and responsibly raised proteins is the culprit behind most dishes on our menu, but three standout as champions.
 A daily Fresh Seafood special is provided by rod and reel anglers on family owned vessels off the coasts of Florida, Arkansas, and the Pacific North West.
 A Kentucky Lamb Sausage is house made with the richest lamb from Western Kentucky—formerly are most populous livestock in Kentucky—and served with a sorghum seed and vegetable pilaf, a thick and tart raita, and dusted with fennel pollen.
 And, of course, we always feature a special from our Whole Hog Program, through which we purchase whole animals from Sunwatch Homestead Farm and prepare specials and charcuterie until the entire animal is consumed.

 We’re so proud to be in Kentucky and have the opportunity to present this food, while representing our native farms.
-This menu is, of course, available every evening and is accompanied by monthly dessert menus from our incredibly talented pastry chef.
+This menu is, of course, available every evening and is accompanied by monthly dessert menus.
 We’re eager to share these and many more items this summer.
 Come check us out.